Business Associate Agreement

 • The Privacy Office will maintain a list of all signed BAAs.

-• Department Administrators will assure vendors meeting the definition of a Business Associate have a BAA executed before permitting access to PHI.
+• Department Administrators will ensure vendors meeting the definition of a Business Associate execute a HIPAA BAA before permitting access to PHI.

-• Procurement will verify vendors have a BAA (where required) before processing a purchase order and periodically verify the status of their BAA relationships.
+• Procurement will verify vendors have a BAA (when required) before processing a purchase order and periodically verify the status of their BAA relationships.

 Definitions